thunderbird/thunderbird-accounts/docs/admin/users.md

 ![A screenshot of the required fields highlighted in a red outline with different errors.](./users_5.png)

 If there are no issues with the data, you'll be brought to one of the three places you've selected and that user will be created on Keycloak and promptly sent an `Update your password` type email.
+They **must** log in at least once to set up their Stalwart inbox.

 ## Changing Users